apache/incubator-heron/website2/docs/schedulers-local.md

 ---
-id: schedulers-aurora-local
+id: schedulers-local
-title: Local Aurora Cluster
+title: Local Cluster
-sidebar_label:  Local Aurora Cluster
+sidebar_label:  Local Cluster
 ---

 In addition to out-of-the-box schedulers for